 • Larry and Susan's Social Security benefit amounts are based on their current salaries.
-Social Security children's benefits are paid until age 18.
+Social Security survivor benefit ends when youngest child turns 16, however children's benefits are paid until age 18.
 Social Security retirement benefit begins at Susan's age 67.
 No Social Security benefits will be paid if there are years after the youngest child turns 18, but before Susan's age 67.